 The film shows a far more advanced filming technique with a greater variety of shots, shorter edits and better use of lighting, although there are still no proper close-ups.
 The wax museum sets are spartan but creepy, especially a collection of decapitated heads starring at Pierre or another scene of Pierre cringing before robed figures (shown only from behind) who seem to be judging him.
 Unlike the Jekyll & Hyde films this film belongs more to the director than the actor.
 Henry Roussel (1875-1946) would have a long career as an actor, director and writer in France into the sound era retiring just before the Second World War.

 Maurice Tourneur would go on to a long career both in France, and after 1914, in Hollywood.
 Among his films was a 1915 version of "Trilby" with it's character of Svengali, an evil hypnotist who manipulates the title character, a beautiful singer.
-The film was based on a 1895 novel and play which had already been made into a 1914 British movie starring the famous English stage actor Sir Herbert Beerbohm-Tree who had originated the role on stage in a version which appears to be lost.
-The storytelling on this film is so rushed and perfunctory that it's probably not even possible to follow the story unless you already know it, which to be fair, many no doubt did at the time.
+The film is somewhat of a horror film but will have to be considered in a seperate essay.

-These first films were all short films done quickly on a low budget, even the IMP version of "Dr Jekyll & Mr Hyde" could hardly be called a major production.
+These early films were all short films done quickly on a low budget, as were most films of the 1910's, even the IMP version of "Dr Jekyll & Mr Hyde" could hardly be called a major production.
 The first attempt at a major big-budget epic horror film would come from Italy.

 Although it's often forgotten about by Americans the first epic films, with large casts, big-budgets and long running times came not from American filmmakers, who preferred to churn out crowd-pleasing quickies but from the Italians who were the first to see film as a medium for serious art.
 To Italian filmmakers their idea of a serious "Art Film" would be ponderous full-length versions of classic literature with Roman motifs such as "Quo Vadis", "Cabiria", "Dante's Inferno" and "The Last Days Of Pompei" done with large casts, and big elaborate sets.
 These films, largely forgotten today by American critics, were a sensation in their day and are the obvious inspiration for the later epics of DW Griffiths and Cecil B DeMille.